Miss Sabrina Mahisha

 e) Some conditions are specified for getting registration under NBR.

-xxxxv) Proof of Submission of Return: The Proof of Submission return shall be considered as acknowledgment of receipt of return.
+xv) Proof of Submission of Return: The Proof of Submission return shall be considered as acknowledgment of receipt of return.
 In case of failure to collect PSR, the person will be deemed to be an assessee in default & liable to pay a penalty not exceeding Tk.
 10, 00, 000 (Ten Lakhs only).
-This submission shall mandatorily be submitted in the given sectors under section 184A, some of the sectors are mentioned below:
+This submission shall mandatorily be submitted in the given sectors under section 184A; some of the sectors are mentioned below:

-xxxxvi)Displaying proof of submission of return: Section 184 C has been amended.
-Now, an individual having business income needs to display this proof of return, at a conspicuous place on such assessee’s business premises, the penalty will be imposed for any non-compliance in this regard.
+Section 184 C has been amended.
+Now, an individual with business income needs to display this proof of return at a conspicuous place on such assessee’s business premises, and the penalty will be imposed for any non-compliance in this regard.

-xxxxvii) Charges of Income Tax: A new modification has been brought to section 16 of the ITO.
+A new modification has been brought to section 16 of the ITO.
 Income tax in respect of any income classifiable under the head “Capital gains,” any income by way of “dividend” referred to in clause 2(26), and any income by way of “winnings” referred to in section 19(13), shall be charged at the rates specified in Chapter VII and the Second Schedule).

 Leave a Reply